Anthony Elanga: Newcastle open transfer talks with Nottingham Forest over Sweden international

 Newcastle head coach Eddie Howe is looking to strengthen in attack and Anthony Elanga's versatility appeals having played across the front three last season; Nottingham Forest boss Nuno Espirito Santo is keen on Elliot Anderson as they look to boost their midfield options

-Newcastle have opened talks with Nottingham Forest over a deal for Anthony Elanga, with Elliot Anderson potentially heading in the opposite direction.
+Newcastle have opened talks with Nottingham Forest over a deal for Anthony Elanga, with Elliot Anderson set to head in the opposite direction.

 Eddie Howe is looking to strengthen in attack and Elanga's versatility appeals having played across the front three for Forest last season.